terraform-google-modules/terraform-google-log-export/docs/upgrading_to_v5.0.md

 # Upgrading to Log Export v5.0

 The v5.0 release of Log Export is a backwards incompatible release and features many quality of life improvements.
-Changes are only made to the storage and bigquery submodules.
+Breaking changes have only been made to the storage and bigquery submodules.
 Other modules can safely update the version without needing any changes.

 ## Migration Instructions